Togohogo1-Archive/joshgone-music/docs/playlists.md

 This command functions exactly the same as [`;find`](#find) but it acts on the chant contents rather than the chant names.

 Searching through chant contents might take a while, so there is an optional parameter that only returns the first `max_amount` chants (in alphabetical order) in which the substring or glob-ish pattern to search for matches the playlist contents.
+If not specified, all possible matches will be listed.

 #### Arguments